 Over the last couple of years, we have developed a set of tools to review every aspect of the product management function.
-We’re happy to share one of these tools with you, our Product Management Audit Framework.
+We’re happy to share one of these tools with you, an early version of our Product Management Assessment Framework.
 It’s illustrated in the diagram below.

 The top line shows the sequence of stages in the product management lifecycle and along the bottom are the enablers that are needed to support the product management function.
 To use the framework we step through each of the boxes in turn and ask questions to explore how things work and tease out any issues.